Guy Maddin: The Dead Father and Tales from the Gimli Hospital (1985–1988)

-Maddin next began work on his feature film debut, Tales from the Gimli Hospital (1988), also shot in black-and-white on sixteen-millimetre film.
+Maddin next began work on his feature film debut, Tales from the Gimli Hospital (1988), also shot in black-and-white on 16 mm film.
 Kyle McCulloch starred in the film as Einar, a lonely fisherman who contracts smallpox and begins to compete with another patient, Gunnar (played by Michael Gottli) for the attention of the young nurses.
-Maddin had himself endured a recent period of male rivalry and noticed that he found himself "quite often forgetting the object of jealousy" and instead becoming "possessive of my rival".
-The film was originally titled Gimli Saga after the amateur history book produced locally by various Icelandic members of the community of Gimli (Maddin himself is Icelandic by ancestry).
+The film was originally titled Gimli Saga, after the amateur history book produced locally by various Icelandic members of the community of Gimli (Maddin himself has Icelandic ancestry).

-Maddin's aunt Lil had recently retired from hairdressing, and allowed Maddin to use her beauty salon (also Maddin's childhood home) as a makeshift film studio (Lil appears in the film briefly as a "bedside vigil-sitter in one quick shot [taken] just a couple of days before she died" at the age of 85.
-After Maddin's mother sold the house/studio, Maddin completed the remaining shots of the film at various locations, including his own home, over a period of eighteen months.
+Maddin's aunt Lil had recently retired from hairdressing, and allowed Maddin to use her beauty salon, which was also Maddin's childhood home, as a makeshift film studio.
+Lil appears in the film briefly as a "bedside vigil-sitter in one quick shot [taken] just a couple of days before she died" at the age of 85.
+After Maddin's mother sold the house, Maddin completed the remaining shots of the film at various locations, including his own home, over a period of eighteen months.
 Maddin received a grant from the Manitoba Arts Council for CA$20,000, and often cites that figure as the film's budget, although he has also estimated the actual budget to have been between CA$14,000 and CA$30,000.

-Although Tales from the Gimli Hospital upset some of the residents of Gimli, who believed that the film made light of the historical smallpox epidemic that ravaged the community, and was rejected by the Toronto Film Festival, it nevertheless became a cult success and established Maddin's reputation in independent film circles.
-The film garnered the attention of Ben Barenholtz, who had successfully distributed other cult films such as the John Waters film Pink Flamingos and David Lynch's debut feature Eraserhead.
-Tales from the Gimli Hospital consequently succeeded on the festival circuit and screened for a full year as a midnight movie at a theatre in New York's Greenwich Village.
+Although Tales from the Gimli Hospital upset some of the residents of Gimli, who believed that the film made light of the historical smallpox epidemic that ravaged the community, and was rejected by the Toronto Film Festival, it became a cult success and established Maddin's reputation in independent film circles.
+The film garnered the attention of Ben Barenholtz, who had successfully distributed other cult films such as John Waters' Pink Flamingos and David Lynch's Eraserhead.
+Tales from the Gimli Hospital consequently succeeded on the festival circuit and screened for a year as a midnight movie at a theatre in New York's Greenwich Village.
 Maddin received a Genie award nomination for Best Original Screenplay.